Beyond Borders (film): Production

 Oliver Stone was initially attached as director and producer.
 Catherine Zeta-Jones, Julia Roberts, and Meg Ryan were considered for the role of Sarah Jordan Beauford, while Kevin Costner and Ralph Fiennes were considered for Dr. Nick Callahan.

-The film was shot on location in Thailand, Namibia and Canada.
+The film was shot on location in Thailand, Namibia, and Canada.

 Reception

-Beyond Borders received negative reviews from critics, as the movie currently holds a 14% rating on Rotten Tomatoes based on 103 reviews.
+Beyond Borders received negative reviews from critics, as the movie currently holds a 14% "rotten" rating on Rotten Tomatoes based on 103 reviews.
 Critical consensus on the film has it that "Beyond Borders is good-intentioned, but the use of human suffering as a backdrop for a romance comes across as sanctimonious and exploitative."

 It was nominated for the Political Film Society Award for Peace, losing to Sandstorm.
 Angelina Jolie received a Golden Raspberry Award for Worst Actress nomination for her performances in this and Lara Croft Tomb Raider: The Cradle of Life, but lost to Jennifer Lopez for Gigli.